 - Articles should a simple directory of Markdown files

-- Start with an “off the shelf” tool, so I don’t need to start from scratch
+- Utilize an off-the-shelf tool so I don’t need to start from scratch

 Goal 1: Markdown

 I’m a big fan of Markdown, which provides a very simple syntax for creating formatted documents.
-I feel like Markdown files are very readable and the syntax rarely gets in my way.
+For example, the markdown for this article is available here I feel like Markdown files are very readable and the syntax rarely gets in my way.
 This way I can spend more time writing articles, and less time fighting with HTML.

 Getting this to work was really easy, because almost every language has a good markdown parser.
 You can view my articles (and even more nitty-gritty internals of this site) on my GitHub repo here.